certbot/certbot/docs/contributing.rst

 To run ``mypy`` on Certbot, use ``tox -e mypy`` on a machine that has Python 3 installed.

-Note that instead of just importing ``typing``, due to packaging issues, in Certbot we use the following import statement:
+Note that instead of just importing ``typing``, due to packaging issues, in Certbot we import from ``acme.magic_typing`` and have to add some comments for pylint like this:

 .. code-block:: python